kangk1204/Octopus-toolkit2/doc/error.rst

 Err005
 ^^^^^^

 This error is related to disk space.
-To reslove this issue, please make ``enough free space`` (more than 10Gb) and re-run the analysis.
+To resolve this issue, obtain ``enough free space`` (more than 10Gb) and re-run the analysis.

-* Check you hard disk space.
+* Check your hard disk space.

 .. image:: _static/Error/Err005_File_System_Monitor.png